 Using the sins of believers as a reason to reject him and the Bible is illogical.
 Those who sin do not cancel out the efficacy of his words for an individual.
 The truth or falseness of God's existence and his words exists independently of the perceived inability of some to fully believe in him or perfectly follow his way of life.

 Do all religions and spirituals paths ultimately lead to the worship of the true God?
-Make no mistake, the Bible makes it quite clear that one way and one way only leads to the Almighty!
+Make no mistake, the Bible makes it quite clear that one way and one way only matters to the Almighty!
 And that "way" is through Christ, who embodies both the truth and eternal life (John 14:5 - 7).

 In the book of Acts we also find what is the only way any human can be saved.
 Peter, emboldened by God's spirit, proclaims that only through the name of Christ Jesus can any human receive eternal salvation (see Acts 4).

 Many in the world today condemn as intolerant anyone who states there exists only one God or that there is only one true way of worshipping him.
 As stated previously, the Bible emphatically says there is only one way, one path, one religion that will ultimately save a person.
-To say that religions such as Islam or Buddhism, for example, are just as valid avenues for reaching God as Christianity is to deny what the Bible teaches.
+To say that religions such as Islam or Buddhism, for example, are just as valid avenues for reaching God as Christianity is to deny what Scripture teaches.

 In God's eyes, it is not enough to be sincere, since such a feeling can be generated about any belief system.
 It certainly is true that sincere people can be wrong - sincerely.
 The truth or falseness of something cannot be determine strictly by emotion or feelings.
 Can we then know if the Bible is correct when we assert it contains the only path to reaching the true Creator of all things?